chromeos/adhd/docs/ucm.md

         *   Detailed guide about how to measure the value:
             *   (Partners only) https://chromeos.google.com/partner/dlm/docs/p-hardware-specs/audiotuning.html
 *   Software volume/gain:
-    *   DisableSoftwareVolume: Used in SectionVerb.
-Set to "1" to disable software volume on this card.
-When the volume range provided by hardware control on this card is limited, CRAS automatically decides to use software volume.
-This flag changes that behavior.
+    *   UseSoftwareVolume: Used in SectionVerb.
+Set to "1" to enable software volume on this card.
+It's designed for situations where a suitable hardware-based volume control element (PlaybackMixerElem) is unavailable.
+When set to "1" (enabled), CRAS will adjust the volume by modifying the amplitude of the audio samples directly, bypassing any hardware volume controls.
     *   By default, we rely on the existence of IntrinsicSensitivity to determine if the software gain instead of hardware gain is applied.
 *   Mic:
     *   CaptureChannelMap:  Used in SectionDevice.
 The selected channel map for multiple-channel mics.  \